Second Chance Garage, LLC Staff:

 In charge of the Internet side of things, Mr. Reed recently retired as the owner of Reed Web Design, an internet consultant/web design firm located in Arlington, Virginia.
 After a 23 year career in the graphic arts industry where he owned/operated 2 typesetting companies, he lived abroad for 5 years (Germany, Jamaica, Mongolia...his wife is a U.S. diplomat).
 He returned to the U.S. in 1997 and established Reed Web Design and rekindled his love of classic cars and their restoration.
 An avid restoration enthusiast, interest in the hobby evolved from his teen-age years when he had a small business buying older cars and selling their parts.

-Les is Co-Host and technical expert on "Cruise Control," a syndicated radio program devoted to all aspects of the automotive world and he writes a weekly column entitled "Ask Dr. Crankshaft" for the 255-newspaper Journal Ledger syndicate.
-He has been teaching automotive theory (adult education) courses since the early 1970s and currently teaches courses on new-vehicle buying and older vehicle restoration.
+Les is Co-Host and technical expert on "Cruise Control," a syndicated radio program devoted to all aspects of the automotive world.
+He has been teaching automotive theory (adult education) courses since the early 1970s and has taught courses on new-vehicle buying and older vehicle restoration.
 He has hands-on restored (that is, the complete disassembly, repair and restoration of every one of the more than 10,000 parts of an automobile, and reassembly) 15 classic automobiles, performing all the work himself.

 Tom Benford has been a freelance journalist and photographer for more than thirty years and has had a love affair with cars since he was a toddler.
 He contributes regularly to several national magazines and writes two monthly columns plus feature articles in Corvette Fever Magazine.
 He has authored over fifteen books including three on computer science and more than a dozen on automotive subjects including the Corvette Illustrated Encyclopedia, Garage and Workshop Gear Guide, The Complete Idiot's Guide to Restoring Collector Cars, The Street Rod and others.
 Tom resides with his wife of 30 years, Liz, and their German Shepherd dog, Major, on their 4+ acre estate on the New Jersey Shore.
 The Benford automotive stable currently includes six Corvettes ranging from a 1963 Split Window Coupe through a 1998 C5 convertible and also a 1933 Dodge 5-window coupe street rod.

 Luke Chennell is currently an Assistant Professor of Restoration Technology at McPherson College in McPherson, Kansas.
-McPherson College is the only college in the world to offer a Bachelor's Degree is Automotive Restoration.
+McPherson College offers a Bachelor's Degree is Automotive Restoration.
 Mr. Chennell has several collector cars, including a 1920 Ford Model T, a 1968 Ford Mustang fastback, and six antique tractors.

 John Gunnell — "Gunner" — is best known for his books Standard Catalog of American Cars 1946-1975 and 75 Years of Pontiac Oakland.
 His first professional writing job was with National Corvette Owners Association in the mid-'70s.
 He has written thousands of articles about classic cars, motorcycles and airplanes.
 His 85-plus automotive books include the Standard Catalog series.
 He also updated 75 Years of Chevrolet for George Dammann's Crestline Publications.
 John originally hoped to be an industrial designer.
 He studied fine art in his hometown of Staten Island, New York, before moving to Iola, Wisconsin, in 1978, to work as an editor for Old Cars Weekly.
 He has contributed to over 50 periodicals.
 John lives in the sleepy village of Iola, and tries hard to keep his "Gunner's Garage" workshop filled with interesting projects.
 He currently has 10 automobiles and 15 motorcycles in his collection, including several vehicles that are in various phases of restoration.
 Gunner's automotive tastes are a bit eclectic.
 He owns cars and trucks from 1936-2009 and motorcycles from 1940-2001.
 Twenty of his vehicles qualify for blue and red Wisconsin Collector license plates.